frvillegas/frvillegas.github.io/content/photography/_index.md

 every Sunday as a way to document what I found interesting or worth remembering, particularly during my travels.

- I will post below a selection of pictures I took with some commentary.
+ I will post below a selection of pictures I took, with some commentary.